Data Frames - Part 2

 Visual Search for Similarity: the Scatter Plot

-In Matplotlib, the function scatter allows plotting of one variable against the other.
-This is a common way to visually check for relationships between individual columns in a dataframe.
+In Matplotlib, the function scatter allows a user to plot one variable against another.
+This is a common way to visually eyeball your data for relationships between individual columns in a DataFrame.

 PYTHON